officialcjunior/officialcjunior.github.io/content/tweets.md

 This is the collection of some of the best tweets I've posted and read, and some of the best articles I've read on the internet that I've bookrmarked.

-The word 'best' is perhaps too feeble a term to encapsulate the breadth of ideas the contents of the below links sometimes touch.
-But it's usually a mix of wit, wisdom, and the unbridled exuberance of 3 A.M.
+You can see a part of the collection on my TweetLists profile: [TweetLists](https://tweetlists.app/chandanaveli) and the rest below.

 <script src="/tweets-table.js" defer></script>